|1||University of New Haven||West Haven, Connecticut|

 Liberty offers the online Master’s in Criminal Justice: Forensic Psychology as well.
 This program is 36 credit hours.
 Courses are 8 weeks long, and students can usually complete this degree in 1.5 years.

 This master’s programs teaches online master’s students how to become professional psychologists for forensic purposes.
 It’s a degree oriented for assisting people affected by crime or abuse.
-Forensic psychologists aid law enforcement.Get Information
+Forensic science graduates aid law enforcement.Get Information

 Grand Canyon University